RichardSlater/richard-slater.co.uk/content/support-me.md

 draft: false
 ---

+{{< disclosure custom="This post contains referral links, using these links will take you to other websites that may collect your personal data.
+As the referer, I may get financial or other benefits when you sign up." >}}

 Creating content can be a thankless task.
 However, it is a way of giving back, building a better internet, and something enjoyable to do in my spare time.
 Therefore, if you feel moved to support me financially, either as a one-off or a monthly donation, you will enable me to spend more time focusing on creating new content.

 ## Support me financially